bitcraze/bitcraze-raspberry-pi/README.md

 * crazyflie-clients-python and crazyradio-firmware pre-cloned

-* pyusb and pygame
+* pyusb

 * UDEV rules to automatically launch the cfheadless client when Crazyradio is plugged in

 * Driver for the Xbox 360 wireless controller and automatic start of the utilities

-* Mercurial/Git
+* Git

 For more info see our [wiki](http://wiki.bitcraze.se/projects:crazyflie:binaries:raspberrypi "Bitcraze Wiki") and [hacks page](http://wiki.bitcraze.se/projects:crazyflie:hacks:rasberrypi "Raspberry hack page").

+The image is generated from the raspberrypi.org release of Rasbian and by running bitctaze_raspberrypi.sh as pi user.

 Downloading
 -----------